-(2L, 2LB) (3CR) Building from anatomy knowledge, this course provides a study of normal mechanics of human movement and functional limitations related to disabling conditions.
+(2L, 2LB)(3CR) Building from anatomy knowledge, this course provides a study of normal mechanics of human movement and functional limitations related to disabling conditions.
 Upper and lower extremity function is studied.
 Range of motion and manual muscle testing of kinesthetic movement are practiced.
-Neuroanatomy concepts related to disabling conditions are presented.
+Neuroanatomy concepts related to disabling related to disabling conditions are presented.
 Prerequisites: ZOO 2015

-KIN 2057 - Assessment and Evaluation of Athletic Injuries/Illness I
+KIN 2051 - Prevention and Care of Athletic Injuries